 To participate in the conference call, please dial 844-266-9538 for domestic callers and 216-562-0391 for international callers and provide the conference ID 9299539, or access the listen-only live webcast by visiting the investor relations section of the company website at http://ir.immunedesign.com/events.cfm.

 A telephone replay of the call will be available for five days by dialing 855-859-2056 for domestic callers or 404-537-3406 for international callers and entering the conference code: 9299539.
 An archived copy of the webcast will be available on Immune Design's website beginning approximately two hours after the conference call and will be available for at least 30 days after the conference call.

 About Immune Design

 Immune Design is a clinical-stage immunotherapy company employing next-generation in vivo approaches to enable the body's immune system to fight disease.
 The company's technologies are engineered to activate the immune system's natural ability to generate and/or expand antigen-specific cytotoxic T cells, while also enhancing other immune effectors, to fight cancer and other chronic diseases.
-CMB305 and G100, the two leading product candidates focused in cancer immunotherapy, are the first products from Immune Design's two separate discovery platforms targeting dendritic cells in vivo, ZVex® and GLAAS®.
+CMB305 and G100, the two leading product candidates focused in cancer immunotherapy, are the first products from Immune Design's two separate discovery platforms targeting dendritic cells in vivo, ZVex® and GLAAS® the fundamental technologies of which were licensed from the California Institute of Technology and the Infectious Disease Research Institute (IDRI), respectively.
 Both ZVex and GLAAS also have potential applications in infectious disease and allergy as demonstrated by ongoing pharmaceutical collaborations.
 Immune Design has offices in Seattle and South San Francisco.
 For more information, please visit www.immunedesign.com.

 Cautionary Note on Forward-Looking Statements